UFC Tries To Prove It's Capable Of A Knockout

 November 18, 2012

-The UFC turned a spectacle banned throughout the country into a sanctioned sport with mass appeal.
+The UFC turned an ultra-violent spectacle banned throughout the country into a sanctioned competition with mass appeal.
 Mixed Martial Arts is now one of the country's fastest-growing sports.
-And the UFC has become one of the world's most valuable sports franchises, with annual revenue approaching $600 million, according to one of its owners--and a worth, if you believe the smoke signals, of more than $2 billion.
+And the UFC has become one of the world's most valuable sports franchises, with annual revenue approaching $600 million.
+But the company is at a critical juncture.
+Can the UFC join the country's major sports leagues?

 Slate